ivanhofer/typesafe-i18n/CONTRIBUTING.md

 ## coding conventions

 This project uses [`prettier`](https://prettier.io/) and [`eslint`](https://eslint.org/) to ensure the code looks always the same.
-Please run `pnpm run lint` to check for warnings and errors.
-You can also run `pnpm run lint:fix` to automatically fix most of the violations.
+Please run `pnpm lint` to check for warnings and errors.
+You can also run `pnpm lint:fix` to automatically fix most of the violations.